R-Jim/godot-auto-battler-projector/README.md

 All game mechanics can be modified through JSON files without touching code:

 #### Battle Rules (`data/battle_rules.json`)
-Define combat interactions, synergies, and conditional modifiers (stored as an array of rule dictionaries):
+Define combat interactions, synergies, and conditional modifiers (stored as an array of rule dictionaries).
+Validate new entries against `data/battle_rules.schema.json` to ensure they map cleanly onto `StatProjector` modifiers:
 ```json
 [
   {